Aquarist Intern, Northern Waters Gallery

 - Collecting animals from the Aquarium docks and local salt marshes for exhibit tanks

-- Attend two professional development lunches with the Volunteer Programs and Internships office
+- Attend professional development sessions with the Volunteer Programs and Internships office

 - The ability to climb multiple flights of stairs